LivacoNew/CrabFetch/README.md

 ## Performance
 Performance is CrabFetch's main selling point.
 Don't let me just say that, let me prove it;

-Below is a table comparing performance between [HyFetch](https://github.com/dylanaraps/neofetch), [FastFetch](https://github.com/fastfetch-cli/fastfetch), [Macchina](https://github.com/Macchina-CLI/macchina) and CrabFetch.
+We're going to compare the performance of [HyFetch](https://github.com/dylanaraps/neofetch), [FastFetch](https://github.com/fastfetch-cli/fastfetch), [Macchina](https://github.com/Macchina-CLI/macchina) and CrabFetch.
 Configs were created to match up as closely as possible, with these benchmarks being taken by `hyperfine 1.18.0`.
 ![As close as possible configs](https://i.imgur.com/RCEQOJo.png)